visualopsholdings/nodes-devops/dev/MONGO.md

-# Installing Boost 1.85.0 from source
+# Installing the C++ Mongi DB driver

 This has been tested in Ubuntu 24.04
 - AWS T4G, T2
 - Raspberry PI 4 and 5
+- Macintosh

-Copy over and run "boost.sh".
+Copy over and run "mongo.sh".

 If you are actually ON the machine where you want to run the script, check out the project: